code-and-effect/effective_assets/README.md

 rake effective:assets:check[1,200,:thumb]   # check #1..#200 only :thumb versions
 ```

-## Clear
+### Clear

-Deletes all effective_assets related jobs on the Delayed::Job queue.
+Deletes all effective_assets related jobs on the DelayedJob queue.

 ```ruby
 rake effective_assets:clear
 ```

-or to clear all jobs, even non-effective_assets related jobs, use Delayed::Job's rake task:
+or to clear all jobs, even non-effective_assets related jobs, use DelayedJob's rake task:

 ```ruby
 rake jobs:clear
 ```

-# License
+## License

 MIT License.
 Copyright Code and Effect Inc. http://www.codeandeffect.com

 You are not granted rights or licenses to the trademarks of Code and Effect

-# Credits
+## Credits

 This gem heavily relies on: